tohkm22-del/Stellar-Systems/README.md

 There are full science definitions written by Serbhit and me.
 Full volumetric clouds v5 configs, complete with weather cycles along with volumetirc auroras and rings (credit to @TheSpacePotato).

 ## The Future
-There will be more systems, like a planned Kerbol outer planets, and many exotic worlds to explore.
+There will be more systems, with many more exotic worlds to explore.
 Parallax Continued support will be done in the future, as I average 1-2 fps with my current setup, so it's not feasible right now.

-### System Ideas
-- A young system with disks of gas and lots of lava.

 ### WIP Systems
 - There are no WIP systems